Preloader

 Fat buildup in the liver linked to metabolic health

-It is more common than people think, and often has no symptoms in the early stages.
+It is more common than people think, and it often has no symptoms in the early stages.

 This page is educational.
 It’s not a substitute for medical care.
 If you’re worried about your liver or have symptoms, talk to your provider.
 You deserve real answers and support.